nkohari/nate.io/content/work.md

 title: My Work
 ---

-**I'm an internet engineer**.
-I build thoughtful, polished web interfaces and scalable, high-performance APIs.
+{% lead-in %}I'm an internet engineer.{% /lead-in %} I build thoughtful, polished web interfaces and scalable, high-performance APIs.
 I care deeply about creating user experiences that are surprisingly great.

 I've spent the last few years at later-stage startups.
 Before that, I spent most of my career working for smaller companies, or starting my own.
 Over the {% duration since="2004-06-01" /%} of my career, I've held a wide range of roles from engineer to executive, and I also spent a few years as an independent consultant.